superg/redumper/README.md

 ## General
 redumper operates using commands.
-The preferred way is to run it without command (equivalent to running `redumper cd`).
+The preferred way is to run it without command argument (equivalent to running `redumper cd`).
 This is the most common use case that will dump the disc and generate the dump files.
 Everything that can be automated, is automated.
 If `--drive` option is not specified, the first available drive with the inserted disc will be used.
-If `--image-name` option is not specified, it will be generated based on the current date and drive used.
+If `--image-name` option is not specified, it will be generated based on the current date and drive name.

 The updated command list is always available by running `redumper --help`.